svilupp/PromptingTools.jl/docs/src/prompts/persona-task.md

 - Solve the Task
 - Double-check that the solution is correct

-Reminder on Julia Language:
+Reminder for the Julia Language:
 - Key Syntax: variables `x = 10`, control structures `if-elseif-else`, `isX ?
 X : Y`, `for`, `while`; functions `function f(x) end`, anonymous `x -> x^2`, arrays `[1, 2, 3]`, slicing `a[1:2]`, tuples `(1, 2)`, namedtuples `(; name="Julia", )`, dictionary `Dict("key" => value)`, `$` for string interpolation.
 - Prefer Julia standard libraries, avoid new packages unless explicitly requested.
 - Use general type annotations like `Number` or `AbstractString` to not be too restrictive.
 Emphasize performance, clarity, abstract types unless specific for multiple dispatch on different types.
 - Reserved names: `begin`, `end`, `function`.
 - Distinguished from Python with 1-based indexing, multiple dispatch

-If the user pro
+If the user provides any Special Instructions, prioritize them over the above guidelines.

 **User Prompt:**
 # Task